 Several proteins associated with cortical malformations have been shown to have an impact on mitotic spindle positioning (for a review of cortical progenitors and malformations see Bizzotto and Francis, 2015).
-Mutations in the dynein regulators Lis1 and Nde1 lead to spindle orientation defects, resulting in neuronal progenitor depletion, and thus affecting neuronal production (Feng and Walsh, 2004, Yingling et al., 2008).
-Tctex-1 (Dynlt1), the light chain component of the dynein motor complex, and the guanine nucleotide exchange factor Lfc (Arhgef2) also regulate spindle orientation in a convergent fashion (Gauthier-Fisher et al., 2009).
+Mutations in the dynein regulators Lis1 and nuclear distribution protein homolog 1 (Nde1) lead to spindle orientation defects, resulting in neuronal progenitor depletion, and thus affecting neuronal production (Feng and Walsh, 2004; Yingling et al. 2008).
+Tctex-1 (Dvnlt1), the light chain component of the dynein motor complex, and the guanine nucleotide exchange factor Lfc also regulate spindle orientation in a convergent fashion (Gauthier-Fisher et al. 2009).
 The interplay between these two proteins regulates the balance between aRG proliferation and neuronal differentiation.
-More precisely, Tctex-1 inhibits the pro-neurogenic actions of Lfc and enhance aRG vertical divisions (Gauthier-Fisher et al., 2009).
+More precisely, Tctex-1 inhibits the proneurogenic actions of Lfc and enhances aRG vertical divisions (Gauthier-Fisher et al. 2009).
 Many genes involved in centrosome-related functions are associated with microcephaly and have been reported to influence spindle orientation.
-For instance, knock-down of Aspm, the most frequently affected gene in autosomal recessive human primary microcephaly, leads to a decrease of vertical symmetric cell divisions in NEs, promoting asymmetric mitoses, and precocious cell delamination from the neuroepithelium (Fish et al., 2006).
-Citron kinase (CITK), another protein known to be responsible for microcephaly in humans, has been shown to be important for maintenance of vertical divisions in early corticogenesis (Gai et al., 2016).
-CITK possibly converges with Aspm function to promote symmetric cell divisions and NE amplification, since CITK overexpression rescues the mitotic spindle defects observed upon Aspm knock-down (Gai et al., 2016).
-Loss of Cdk5rap2 also perturbs spindle orientation of aRGs (Lizarraga et al., 2010), although other mitotic spindle defects were also observed in this study.
-Related to other diseases, mutations in Eml1, a microtubule-binding protein associated with subcortical band heterotopia (SBH), also lead to an increase in oblique divisions, as well as to increased mitotic spindle length (Kielar et al., 2014; Bizzotto et al., 2017).
-In addition, silencing of huntingtin, the protein associated with Huntington's disease, also affects aRG mitotic spindle orientation (Godin et al., 2010).
-Additionally, mutant huntingtin perturbs these processes by altering the localization of proteins such as NuMA and dynein (Molina-Calavita et al., 2014).
+For instance, knockdown of Aspm, the most frequently affected gene in autosomal recessive human primary microcephaly, leads to a decrease in vertical symmetric cell divisions in NEs, promoting asymmetric mitoses, and precocious cell delamination from the neuroepithelium (Fish et al. 2006).
+Citron kinase (CITK), another protein known to be responsible for microcephaly in humans, has been shown to be important for maintenance of vertical divisions in early corticogenesis (Gai et al. 2016).
+CITK possibly converges with Aspm function to promote symmetric cell divisions and NE amplification, since CITK over-expression rescues the mitotic spindle defects observed upon Aspm knockdown (Gai et al. 2016).
+Loss of Cdk5rap2 also perturbs spindle orientation of aRGs (Lizarraga et al. 2010), although other mitotic spindle defects were also observed in this study.
+Related to other diseases, mutations in echinoderm microtubule-associated protein-like 1 (Eml1), a microtubule-binding protein associated with subcortical band heterotopia, also lead to an increase in oblique divisions, as well as to increased mitotic spindle length (Kielar et al. 2014; Bizzotto et al. 2017).
+In addition, silencing of Huntingtin, the protein associated with Huntington's disease, also affects aRG mitotic spindle orientation (Godin et al. 2010).
+Additionally, mutant Huntingtin perturbs these processes by altering the localization of proteins such as NuMA and dynein (Molina-Calavita et al. 2014).
 Although these disease-associated proteins have been associated with spindle orientation defects, it still remains to be elucidated if this is a main and primary phenotype observed upon their deregulation.
-Other microtubule associated processes, such as ciliogenesis, centrosome biogenesis and correct mitotic spindle assembly could also be altered (Lizarraga et al., 2010, Insolera et al., 2014, Garcez et al., 2015, Gabriel et al., 2016, Jayaraman et al., 2016, Bizzotto et al., 2017).
+Other microtubule-associated processes, such as ciliogenesis, centrosome biogenesis, and correct mitotic spindle assembly could also be altered (Lizarraga et al. 2010; Insolera et al. 2014; Garcez et al. 2015; Gabriel et al. 2016; Jayaraman et al. 2016; Bizzotto et al. 2017).
 Thus, further work is required questioning if abnormal spindle orientation represents the direct cause and/or the consequences of other primary defects which eventually lead to the cortical anomalies.